acmacm/PassiveRTT/Freq_Range_and Pkt_Rate.md

-## The Range of Detected Frequencies is Constrained by the Packet Rate
+## The Range of Detectable Frequencies is Constrained by the Packet Rate

 The Carra paper gives limits on detectable frequencies: